browserengineering/book/book/http.md

 HTTP.[^12] There are several versions of HTTP ([0.9, 1.0, 1.1, and
 2.0](https://medium.com/platform-engineer/evolution-of-http-69cfe6531ba0)).
-The HTTP 1.1 standard adds a variety of useful features, like keep-alive, but in the interest of simplicity our browser won\'t use them.
-We\'re also not implementing HTTP 2.0; HTTP 2.0 is much more complex than the 1.X series, and is intended for large and complex web applications, which our browser can't run anyway.
+The HTTP 1.1 standard adds a variety of useful features, like keep-alive, but in the interest of simplicity our browser won't use them.
+We're also not implementing HTTP 2.0; HTTP 2.0 is much more complex than the 1.X series, and is intended for large and complex web applications, which our browser can't run anyway.